medsuet/Xcelerium-IC-Design-Training/Tayyab/PosedgeDetector/docs/readme.md

 If simulation exits without any message, try increasing SIMTIME.

 `SIGNAL` (default 00111010)\
-Binary sequence that is given as input signal to the state machines to dtect its positive edges.
+Binary sequence that is given as input signal to the state machines to detect its transitions from 0 to 1 (positve edges).

 ### Waveform
 ![image](wave.png)